 As for Spanish, I love the language because I really like their culture and how warm and laidback these people are.
 Most of the musicians I like are Latin Americans or Spanish too i.e. Pitbull, Enrique Iglesias, Jennifer Lopez, Shakira and Don Omar.
 I learnt it when I was in university but to be honest, all I remember is “que no pare la fiesta” and “DALE!”

 I am really looking forward to my first lesson in June and would be sharing my learning journey on Facebook.
 I hope that my Malay friends won’t laugh at me if I get the words wrong and would offer their support along the way.

-To browse all available courses which you can use your Skillsfuture Credit on, click here.
+To learn Bahasa Melayu online, you can check out this udemy course.
 What would you be keen to learn?
 Share your thoughts with me below!